-The Encryption Password is used to protect the vault unseal key and root token when the internal Vault is used.
-It allows us to store those details in PostgreSQL, which means that Vault is only dependent on the encryption password itself and details in PostgreSQL.
+Terraform Enterprise’s encryption password is used to protect the Vault unseal key and root token when the internal (default) Vault is used.
+It allows Terraform Enterprise to store these values in the configured PostgreSQL database, which means that Vault is only dependent on the encryption password itself and details in the database.

-Occasionally, customers may seek to rotate this password in order to fit their organizational requirements.
+Occasionally, Terraform Enterprise administrators may seek to rotate this password in order to fit their organizational requirements.
 This document outlines how to safely rotate the password to ensure that the application is able to successfully start.

 In order to update the encryption password, the Terraform Enterprise application must be currently running.
 Once you’ve verified that the application is running, the following steps may be used to update the encryption password.